Published on 29 June 2021

 “This punk still calls every Tuesday.
 Calls aren’t bad for business, I’m doing pretty well in spite of this adversity, in fact business has picked up thanks to this payphone-hopping parasite.
 You see, for a while I hired a guy, Kevin, to respond to his calls for me, but that made it so impersonal, you know?
 And it was impossible to know who was calling when the phone would ring.
 ‘Is it the angry guy?’
 ‘No.’ ‘How about that one?’
 ‘No.’ I tell you, that was hell.
 So now I try to answer myself, and if someone else happens to answer, and it’s this jerk wanting to yell at me, I say, ‘Pass the phone to me.’
 Allie had this idea that people could come to the shop not only for Mom’s cream cheeses and mustards and pastrami, they’d also want to hear the legend of this jerk on the phone, that’d draw people, draw them right in, we’d become a destination like a haunted hotel.
 So now we’ve got the best bagels in town and we’re also site of the famous Tuesday phone calls, they’re poetry you see, nobody under eighteen can listen of course.
 Yeah, we’re doing great, Allie and me, even with this jerk calling us.
 Life is a struggle, I tell you, putting up with this damn adversity every week!

 “See?
 You probably have it easy compared to me.
 This last Tuesday, for example, I think this bastard said, ‘I’ll chop your fingers off and stuff them up your ass.’
 And since, you know, since it’s the week before Thanksgiving, he adds, ‘Eat some yummy pumpkin pie next week.
 Or else.’
 What I think is this jerk causes adversities because he has a lot of adversity, this sophisticated bastard has lots of conflict in his life since it’s hard being sophisticated, as you and I would know, so he needs someone to talk to.
-I guess what I’m saying is you should buy a pastrami sandwich from my shop, you’ll love it, lots of people love it.
+I guess what I’m saying is you should buy a pastrami sandwich from my shop, you’ll love it, lots of people love it, Thousand Island dressing rocks with it.
 That’d cheer you up.”